Residency Personal Statement Editing Service - IMGPrep

 How many revisions will you do?

-Our writers will work closely with you to develop and refine your residency personal statement and will make two revisions.
+Our writers work closely with you to refine your personal statement and provide up to two rounds of revisions.

 How long should the personal statement be?

-Ideally, personal statements should be one page long.
-Under certain circumstances you can write a longer personal statement, however, personal statements should never exceed two pages.
+Ideally, personal statements should be one page in length.
+In certain cases, a longer statement may be appropriate, but it should never exceed two pages.

 How much time should I take to write a personal statement?